3dcinetv/M3G-Blender-Exporter/README.md

 ---

-## Technical Highlights (Why This Works)
+## Technical Highlights

 This exporter explicitly implements the parts of JSR-184 that historically caused incompatibilities:

 - **Matrix layout:** M3G uses row-major matrices, not OpenGL-style column-major
 - **Axis conversion:** Blender Z-up → M3G Y-up via a global −90° X rotation
 - **Strict file structure:** Header + content sections + Adler32 checksums
 - **Version targeting:** Defaults to M3G 1.0 for maximum compatibility; switches to M3G 1.1 only when Fog is explicitly enabled

-If Suzanne renders correctly in a real M3G viewer, implement it confidently in your Java environment.
+If Suzanne renders correctly in a real M3G viewer, the exported file is suitable for integration into a Java ME runtime.

 ---